 Single Coil Pickups

-The pickup arrangement that we have discussed so far is essentially a single coil pickup.
-Fender Telecaster was the first mass produced guitar and had single coil pickups on it.
+The pickup arrangement that we have discussed so far is essentially a single-coil pickup.
+Fender Telecaster was the first mass-produced guitar and had single-coil pickups on it.
 Single coil pickups were very successful and are still used by blues and country musicians.
-The reason they are still used is because they have brighter, crisper sound with greater note definition between strings
+The reason they are still used is that they have brighter, crisper sound with greater note definition between strings

-As already explained earlier, these pickups are prone to unwanted noise signal or “hums”.
-So, other type of pickups to overcome the problem but engineered.
+As already explained earlier, these pickups are prone to unwanted noise signals or “hums”.
+So, another type of pickup to overcome the problem got engineered.
 These included humbucking and Split coil pickups.

 Humbucking Pickups Or Humbucker

-They are combination of two single coil pickups, having
+They are a combination of two single-coil pickups, having

 Such a connection between the coils, flips

-Humbuckers or double coil pickups have darker, louder and heavier sound.
+Humbuckers or double coil pickups have a darker, louder, and heavier sound.

 Effect Of Pickup Position On Tone

-In order to fully understand the effect of the position of pickups on the tone of sound produced, it is recommended to first understand related characteristics of sound causing this effect.
+In order to fully understand the effect of the position of pickups on the tone of the sound produced, it is recommended to first understand the related characteristics of sound causing this effect.

 Location Of Plucking And Overtones